Cognizant-RDMAI/Open-Anomaly-Detection-Model/CONTRIBUTING.md

 - Any relevant logs, screenshots, or error messages.
 - Suggesting Enhancements

+## Suggestions
 We welcome suggestions for new features or improvements.
 To suggest an enhancement:

 - A clear and descriptive title.
 - A detailed explanation of the enhancement.
 - Any benefits or use cases for the enhancement.

+## Coding Standards
+Please adhere to the following coding standards:

+- Write clear, concise, and descriptive commit messages.
+- Include comments where necessary to explain complex code.
+- Maintain consistency with the existing codebase.
+- You are not allowed to push code to this project.